 7. Feel Free to Break the Rules

 Despite everything we said above, there are no hard and fast rules when it comes to layering necklaces.
 And the few that do exist are just begging to be broken.
 Got a look you love?
-Share your layering favorites with us on Instagram and tag your images with #bluenilesparkle
+Share your layering favourites with us on Instagram and tag your images with #bluenilesparkle